 Healthy Versus Toxic Friendships

 Healthy friendships create happier lives.
 Research shows that these sort of friendships will also boost your immune response.
 That means they keep you healthier as well.
-Some studies even suggest that good friendships lead to longer lives
+Some studies even suggest that good friendships lead to longer lives.

 Of course for most people good friendships are not about living longer or being healthier.
 They are formed and sustained because of the deep joy and satisfaction they bring.

-Most often this means pushing the toxic relationship out of your life.
+Most often, this means pushing the toxic relationship out of your life.

 Does that sound harsh?
 Think of it this way.
-Would you allow a stray dog to stay in your back yard, digging up the flower bed, snarling and snapping at you when you walked out of the house, and pooping all over your redwood deck?
+Would you allow a stray dog to stay in your backyard, digging up the flower bed, snarling and snapping at you when you walked out of the house, and pooping all over your redwood deck?
 Of course not.

-You may be thinking that it’s not easy to tell when a friendship has turned from run of the mill challenging to toxic.
+You may be thinking that it’s not easy to tell when a friendship has turned from run-of-the-mill challenging to toxic.
 That’s an important distinction to make.
 After all, throwing out every relationship that is not perfect would pretty quickly leave you without any friends.

-Although there is no ‘bright lines’ that categorically divide toxic relationships from difficult but generally rewarding ones, there are some things you can think about that will provide a clearer view.
+Although there are no ‘bright lines’ that categorically divide toxic relationships from difficult but generally rewarding ones, there are some things you can think about that will provide a clearer view.
 Getting this sort of clarity requires that you are able to answer five questions about friendships.
 To help get things rolling I’ve listed those five questions below and provided answers to get you thinking.

 What does a healthy friendship look like?

-Every friendship is unique, because every person is unique.
+Every friendship is unique because every person is unique.
 This variety is part of what makes friendships so satisfying.
 Nevertheless, nearly every healthy friendship has certain similarities.
 That is, they are marked by specific qualities no matter the age, sex, education, etc. of the two people involved.
-To remember these qualities think of the acronym E-RIGS.
+To remember these qualities, think of the acronym E-RIGS.

 Shared enjoyment.
 This is pretty obvious.
 Although it’s possible to have a friendship where you don’t enjoy the other person’s company that would be both odd and rare.
 On the other hand, you can enjoy someone’s company and still not like them as an individual.
 If that is the case, you don’t have a friend, you have an amusing distraction.

 Interest in the views and opinions of one another.
-In a mature friendship each person brings something to the relationship.
+In a mature friendship, each person brings something to the relationship.
 Their views of life, their insights, are valued.
 It does not mean that friends will always agree, or have the same views (that would be odd), but their ideas are nevertheless valued.

 There is a shared sense of goodwill toward one another.
-You know that your friend wants the best for you, and likewise you wish only the best for your friend.
+You know that your friend wants the best for you, and likewise, you wish only the best for your friend.

-Willingness to make some level of sacrifice for each other (to go ‘out of one’s way’ to help each other).
-Someone who is your friend has some ‘skin in the game.’
 This means that he, or she, is willing to put your needs ahead of their own from time to time.
 That might be spending an afternoon helping to move your furniture into a new apartment, or staying up late talking when you are heartbroken.
-Obviously you can ask too much and eventually drive friends away.
-But if you only occasionally make these sort of requests, a real friend will step up to the plate and help you out.
+Obviously, you can ask too much and eventually drive friends away.
+But if you only occasionally make these sorts of requests, a real friend will step up to the plate and help you out.

 What are some benefits to having healthy friendships in one's life?

 People with healthy friendships tend to have better psychological and physical health.
-In addition these friendships provide a sense of connection, meaning, purpose and community.
+In addition, these friendships provide a sense of connection, meaning, purpose, and community.
 When one runs into a rough patch in life these friendships can help keep one afloat.
 A good friend can be relied upon not only for support, but to splash a bucket of cold reality over your head when those rose-colored glasses are too firmly glued to your noggin.

 How should a healthy friendship make someone feel?